Offshore team playbook: the first 30 days for founders

 How to use this playbook

-Offshore team playbook: the first 30 days for founders supports the same sequence used across the OutsourcedU playbooks: clarify the work, document the standard, train the remote team member, review output, and expand ownership only after quality is consistent.
-Skipping any part of that sequence usually creates avoidable rework.
+Offshore team playbook: the first 30 days for founders fits the same basic path used across OutsourcedU: choose the work, write the rule, train the person, check the result, and add more only when the work is steady.
+Skipping steps usually creates cleanup work.

-If this topic is active in your business, the next supporting page is Offshore Team Playbooks.
-Use that page to connect the article to a broader implementation plan, including outcomes, cadence, quality checks, and management expectations.
+If this topic is active in your business, the next supporting page is Offshore team playbooks.
+Use that page to connect the article to a broader setup plan, including outcomes, rhythm, quality checks, and management expectations.

 FAQ